top of page

 › Applied microeconometrics

-In my Ph.d. project (2018-2021), I used quantitative methods to study how family and social background shape inequality in children's reading and how this feeds into educational inequalities.
-For example, I used Danish library registry data to study inequality in the amount and age appropriateness of children's books families borrow (paper), and how high SES parents were more likely to compensate for school and library Covid-19 closures by increasing their takeout of online E-books from libraries (paper).
+In my Ph.D. project (2018-2021), I used quantitative methods to study how family and social background shape inequality in children's reading and how this feeds into educational inequalities.
+For example, I used Danish library registry data to study inequality in the amount and age appropriateness of children's books families borrow (paper), and how high SES parents were more likely to compensate for school and library COVID-19 closures by increasing their takeout of online E-books from libraries (paper).
 Based on U.S. survey data, I showed how unequal cultural inputs at home lead to growing inequality in children's reading (paper) and that children's educational achievements improve when children read (paper).
 Project funded by the Velux Foundations (PI: Mads Meier Jæger).

 bottom of page